-The increase in interest expense in dollars and as a percentage of total revenue during the three months ended March 31, 2022, when compared to the same period in 2021, was primarily due to the new borrowings used to finance our acquisition of EVERFI.
-We currently expect interest expense for the full year 2022 to be approximately \$30 million to \$33 million although our interest expense in connection with the variable rate portion of our outstanding debt could increase in a rising interest rate environment.
-See Note 9 to our condensed consolidated financial statements in this report for more information regarding our derivative instruments, which we use to manage our variable interest rate risk.
+The increases in interest expense in dollars and as a percentage of total revenue during the three and six months ended June 30, 2022, when compared to the same period in 2021, were primarily due to the new borrowings used to finance our acquisition of EVERFI.
+We currently expect interest expense for the full year 2022 to be approximately \$34 million million to \$37 million although our interest expense in connection with the variable rate portion of our outstanding debt could increase in a rising interest rate environment.
+See Note 9 to our condensed consolidated financial statements in this report for more information regarding our derivative instruments, which we use to manage our variable interest rate risk, and Item 3.
+Quantitative and Qualitative Disclosures about Market Risk: Interest Rate Risk (below) for more information about our variable interest rate exposure and related risk.